2021/22, Performance-based film

-The production sites for this are the Swabian Jura caves, which were instrumental in developing human civilisations.
-The project brings together artists and researchers from the humanities, social and earth sciences to investigate the human body as a place in continuity with the geological.
-Body artists illuminate concepts of time and past and modern human and ecological intelligence in caves through performances for the camera.
-These poetic body images are nourished by documentary elements in conversations with specialists from archaeology, palaeontology, geology, speleology, art history, philosophy, and time psychology.
-Here, progress is made through cultural exchange and cooperation.
-Growing complexity is an evolutionary consequence, and plurality, the non-binary, and the social inclusion of diversity are seen as necessary possibilities to serve the understanding and further development of life.
+The production sites for this are the Swabian Jura caves, used by Ice Age humans for shelter about 33.000 to 43.000 years ago.
+The project brings together artists and researchers from the humanities, social and earth sciences to investigate the human body as a site that exists in continuity with the geological.
+Body artists illuminate concepts of time and ecological intelligence in caves through performances for the camera.
+These images are nourished by documentary elements in form of conversations with specialists from archaeology, geology, speleology, art history, philosophy, and time psychology.
+Here, progress is imagined through cultural exchange and cooperation.
+Growing complexity is seen as an evolutionary consequence, and plurality, the non-binary, and the social inclusion of diversity are considered necessary prerequisites to serve the understanding and further development of life.

 A VestAndPage production, Germany, 2021

-In collaboration with urmu - Museum für Urgeschichte Blaubeuren, Cojote Outdoor Bad Urach, University of Exeter Research Network Rock/Body: Performative Interfaces between the geologic and the body, APS Studio Contemporaneo E.T.S., Live Arts Cultures.
+Realized in collaboration with Museum für Urgeschichte Blaubeuren, Museum Ulm, Cojote Outdoor, University of Exeter Research Network Rock/Body: Performative Interfaces between the geologic and the body, EntrAxis e.V., A.P.S.
+Studio Contemporaneo E.T.S., Live Arts Cultures.

 with funds from the Federal Government Commissioner